Sportklub

 followed in 1970-71 before Wiener Sports Club were beaten again in the 1971-72

-final with the team coached by Ernst Hložek.
+final, with the team trained by Ernst Hložek.
+Rapid ended

 as league and cup runners-up in 1972-73 with SpG Wattens-Wacker Innsbruck

-marksman the side won the cup in 1975-76 gaining revenge on the Innsbruck club.
+marksman, the side won the cup in 1975-76, gaining revenge on the Innsbruck club.
+Anton

 Brzezanczyk and then a returning Körner were at the helm as Rapid ended as